flutter/website/src/docs/development/data-and-backend/google-apis.md

 ## 2. Authenticate the user with the required scopes.

-Use the [google_sign_in](https://pub.dev/packages/google_sign_in) package to authenticate users with Google in your application.
-Note that you will have to configure signin for each platform you want to support.
+Use the [google_sign_in](https://pub.dev/packages/google_sign_in) package to authenticate users with their Google identity.
+You will have to configure signin for each platform you want to support.

 <?code-excerpt "lib/main.dart" skip="10" take="2"?>